pls-rs/pls/docs/features/collapse.md

 lang: en-GB
 title: Collapse
 description: >-
-  When the code contains auto-generated files such as lockfiles for dependencies and compiled files from higher-order languages, pls can nest them for you.
+  When the code contains auto-generated files such as dependency lock-files and compiled files from higher-order languages, pls can nest them for you.
 ---